Vidski/BackendTemplate/README.md

 <a name="beforestarting"/>

 ## Before starting

+- Look at the `User` model and think if it fits your needs, because changin it after some work done can be hard.

-Feel free to set your environment variables as you want on ```env.env``` file.
+- Feel free to set your environment variables as you want on ```env.env``` file.

-You can change the container name by changing the main folder name.
+- You can change the container name by changing the main folder name.

-You can change project name to your actual app name, just take in mind that you will need to change folders name, docker-compose.yml content, Dockerfile content and some django settings in order to the container work correctly.
+- You can change project name to your actual app name, just take in mind that you will need to change folders name, docker-compose.yml content, Dockerfile content and some django settings in order to the container work correctly.

 <a name="instructions"/>